raul23/search-ebooks/README.rst

 The ``search-ebooks`` script can use the cache with the ``--use-cache`` flag.

-A file-based cache library was choosen instead of a memory-based cache like `Redis`_ because the converted files (``.txt``) needed to be persistent to speed up subsequent searches and since we are storing huge quantities of data (e.g. we can have thousands of ebooks to search from), a memory-based cache might not be suited.
+A file-based cache library was choosen instead of a memory-based cache like `Redis`_ because the converted files (``txt``) needed to be persistent to speed up subsequent searches and since we are storing huge quantities of data (e.g. we can have thousands of ebooks to search from), a memory-based cache might not be suited.
 In order to avoid using too much disk space, you can set the cache size with the ``--cache-size-limit`` flag which by default is set to 1 GB.

-As an example to see how much disk space you might need to cache one thousand ``.txt`` files all at once, let's say that on average each ``.txt`` file uses approximately 700 KB which roughly corresponds to a file with 350 pages.
-Thus, you will need a cache size of at least 700 MB.
+As an example to see how much disk space you might need to cache the ``txt`` conversion of one thousand ebooks, let's say that on average each ``txt`` file (what is actually being cached) uses approximately 700 KB which roughly corresponds to a file with 350 pages.
+Thus, you will need a cache size of at least 700 MB to be able to store the ``txt`` conversion of one thousand ebooks.

 Also `DiskCache`_ has interesting features compared to other file-based cache libraries such as being thread-safe and process-safe and supporting